Health care is key issue as Montana fills US House seat

-WHITE SULFUR SPRINGS, Mont.
+WHITE SULPHUR SPRINGS, Mont.
 (AP) — Meagher County, Montana, may not be much different than the rest of the rural enclaves across America that voted overwhelmingly for Donald Trump last fall.

 The median annual household income is $38,000 — about 25 percent below the national average.
 Nearly 20 percent of its 1,800 residents live in poverty.
 And more than one in four people don’t have health insurance.